khalid-hussain/shaheen/chap20.md

 need to go to their rescue.

 The ground was empty after a little while.
-After organizing the horsemen, Badr Bin Mughira said, "Our job is done but we need fresh horses for our return and there is no lack of horses in Loja.
+After organizing the horsemen, Badr bin Mughira said, "Our job is done but we need fresh horses for our return and there is no lack of horses in Loja.
 We have to return within an hour.
 Are you all ready?"

-Mansoor Bin Ahmed's voice could be heard, "We are ready."
+Mansoor bin Ahmed's voice could be heard, "We are ready."

 "Let's go."

 After riding for about three miles, Bashir and his companions stopped at the gates of the four walls of a monastery.
 Two monks stood waiting for them at the gate.
-As soon as they recognized Bashir Bin Hassan, they called out to someone inside to open the gate.
+As soon as they recognized Bashir bin Hassan, they called out to someone inside to open the gate.
 The guard opened the gate from inside.

 Three more monks stood in the ground of the monastery.
 They got a hold of the